ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 packets for a single flow, calculated over the time interval between the transmission of a data packet and the acknowledgment of that packet.
-Since the rate samples only include packets actually cumulatively and/or selectively acknowledged, the sender knows the exact bytes that were delivered to the receiver (not lost), and the sender can compute an estimate of a bottleneck delivery rate over that time interval.
+Since the rate samples only include packets actually cumulatively and/or selectively acknowledged, the sender knows the amount of data that was delivered to the receiver (not lost), and the sender can compute an estimate of a bottleneck delivery rate over that time interval.